misamunich/misamunich.github.io/_posts/2020-10-08-Inital Days.md

 _Germany has a lot of bureaucratic processes.
 So, don’t fret and try tackling things one at a time._
 _Some of these processes which you might need to complete are-_

-	a) Anmeldung/city registration
+1. Anmeldung/city registration
-	b) Health insurance activation
+2. Health insurance activation
-	c) Residence permit
+3. Residence permit
-	d) Getting your tax ID
+4. Getting your tax ID
-	e) Getting around the radio tax /ARD tax
+5. Getting around the radio tax /ARD tax

 ### 7. Some general rules and final words

-1) It is illegal to film/take a pic of a German without their consent.
+1. It is illegal to film/take a pic of a German without their consent.
 Please don’t without their permission.
 If not, you will be facing civil liabilities and fines.

-2) It is illegal to download with Torrentz or otherwise.
+2. It is illegal to download with Torrentz or otherwise.
 Get all those movies/music/etc. from your country itself :P

-3) Sundays are absolutely for family time and relaxation here in Germany.
+3. Sundays are absolutely for family time and relaxation here in Germany.
 No drillers, no mowing, no piano tuning, no construction works on Sundays, thank you very much.Failure could, as you might have guessed, result in liabilities and fines.

-4) Don’t try to break the traffic rules here like crossing/jumping the red light, etc. If you are having “the time of your life”, then you might be caught in some good fines.
+4. Don’t try to break the traffic rules here like crossing/jumping the red light, etc. If you are having “the time of your life”, then you might be caught in some good fines.
 So, always adhere to and respect the rules of the place.

-5) Speaking of traffic, while walking, you can and are allowed to use the pathway for walking and have right of the way while doing so.
+5. Speaking of traffic, while walking, you can and are allowed to use the pathway for walking and have right of the way while doing so.
 Other traffic has to wait for you.

-6) Cycles should not and are not permitted to use the walking pathways except at places where it is a shared pathway.
+6. Cycles should not and are not permitted to use the walking pathways except at places where it is a shared pathway.

-7)Buses might not stop at every stop unless you press the stop buttons being put in various places inside the bus.
+7. Buses might not stop at every stop unless you press the stop buttons being put in various places inside the bus.

-8) Explore the Studentenwerk Munechen webpages.
+8. Explore the Studentenwerk Munechen webpages.
 They offer some really good events/workshops and provide support to a lot of different things.

-9) With the covid situation in place, explore responsibly and always follow the local rules and regulations.
+9. With the covid situation in place, explore responsibly and always follow the local rules and regulations.
 You live just right around the corner from the Alps, so there are a lot of places to hike/explore/see/experience.